From the earliest times, men and women have searched for gold. Today, gold maintains high interest because of its scarcity and value.

 Gold can be found in many areas of Scotland and particularly in the Lowther Hills around Wanlockhead and Leadhills where gold panning has been popular for centuries.

 Gold is found in the sands and gravels in the burns which act as a natural means of concentrating the gold.
-At various times prospectors were drawn to the Wanlockhead locality in search of gold.
-The first documented evidence of the recovery of gold in the area is from the reign of King James IV of Scotland in the early 16th century.
+Prospectors have been drawn to the Wanlockhead locality in search of gold for many centuries.
+The first documented evidence of the recovery of gold in the area was during the reign of King James IV of Scotland, in the early 16th century.

-During the reign of King James V, gold from the Crawfurd Muir was incorporated in the new crowns for the King and Queen.
-Much of the gold coinage of King James V (1513 – 1542) and Mary Queen of Scots (1542 – 1567) was minted in Edinburgh from gold from this area.
+During the reign of King James V, gold from the Crawford Muir was incorporated in the new crowns for the King and Queen.
+Much of the gold coinage of King James V (1513 – 1542) and Mary Queen of Scots (1542 – 1567) was minted in Edinburgh using gold from this area.

 Interested in having a go at gold panning?

 Try our 30 minute taster course, or arrange a 5 hour course with local instructor, Leon Kirk.
 Courses with Leon can be booked through the museum.

 More information from the British Gold Panning Association